Welcome to Class 2!

 Below is a selection of just some of the different activities from the Autumn term.
 We hope you enjoy looking through them as much as we enjoyed doing them!

-Our most recent maths units have been geometry, multiplication and division, and measure.
+Our Autumn maths units included geometry, multiplication and division, and measure.

 In geometry we were investigating different shapes and their properties.
 We created our own 2D and 3D shapes using a variety of materials.
 We also looked at angles and rotation.
 To explore angles in the real world, we created our own right angle finders and went on a right angle hunt!